HiSpec: Hierarchical Speculative Decoding for LLMs: Introduction

 \section{Introduction}

-The deployment of Large Language Models (LLMs) presents inherent trade-offs between critical performance metrics, such as throughput, accuracy, and latency.
+Deploying Large Language Models (LLMs) presents inherent trade-offs between critical performance metrics, such as throughput, accuracy, and latency.
 Typically, larger models produce more accurate and coherent outputs but increase latency and reduce throughput. \textit{Speculative decoding} is an efficient inference technique that improves throughput by employing two models: a smaller \textit{draft} model that \textit{speculates} tokens and a larger \textit{target} model that verifies these tokens.
-Generating tokens using the draft model improves throughput, whereas verification against the target model ensures high accuracy comparable to that of the target model itself.
+Generating tokens using the draft model improves throughput, whereas verification against the target model ensures high accuracy comparable to the target model itself.

-Token verification takes significantly longer than draft generation because it involves processing more layers of a larger target model.
-For example, our studies using 3B and 70B Llama models as the draft and target respectively, shows that verification is 4$\times$ slower than draft generation for the ShareGPT dataset with real-user conversations.
-Long verification latencies severely limit the throughput of speculative decoding because subsequent tokens cannot be generated until the previous tokens have been verified due to the inherent sequential nature of token processing.
-The severity of this \textit{verification wall} scales with the size of the target models.
-Unfortunately, most prior works accelerate draft token generation, while the verification bottleneck remains largely unaddressed.
+Token verification is significantly slower than draft generation because it involves processing more layers of a larger target model.
+Our studies with various configurations of draft and target models across model families show that verification takes $2-6.9\times$ longer than draft generation for the ShareGPT dataset with real-user conversations, as shown in Figure~\ref{fig:verif_bottleneck}.
+Slow verification severely limits the throughput of speculative decoding because subsequent tokens cannot be generated until previous tokens are verified due to the inherent sequential nature of token processing.
+The severity of this \textit{verification wall} scales with the size of target models.
+Unfortunately, most prior works accelerate draft token generation, resulting in only marginal throughput improvements, as shown in Figure~\ref{fig:results_summary}, while the verification bottleneck remains largely unaddressed.

-SPRINTER~\cite{zhong2025speeding} reduces the verification latency by performing ``\textit{intermediate}" verification using an auxiliary model that discards inaccurate tokens early, also allowing the next round of draft generation to begin sooner.
-However, while this method improves throughput slightly, it incurs significant computational and memory overheads to orchestrate multiple models simultaneously and degrades accuracy because not all intermediate tokens are verified by the target model.
+Long token verification latencies can be addressed via ``\textit{intermediate}" verification.
+Prior work, SPRINTER~\cite{zhong2025speeding} uses an auxiliary model for intermediate verification and discards inaccurate tokens early.
+This also allows the next round of draft token generation to begin sooner.
+However, although SPRINTER improves throughput, it incurs significant computational and memory overheads to train the auxiliary model and orchestrate multiple models simultaneously.
+Moreover, it degrades accuracy because not all intermediate tokens are verified by the target model. \textit{Ideally, we want to enable low-overhead resource-efficient intermediate verification without sacrificing accuracy. }